CODE OF CONDUCT

 The Board of Directors of the Company has laid down the appropriate grievance redressal mechanism within the organization to resolve complaints and grievances.
 All disputes / complaints arising out of the decisions of the Company’s functionaries would be heard and disposed of at least at the next higher level after it is brought to their notice.

-The contact details of the Grievance Redressal Officer (“GRO”) and the local office of RBI (which can be approached, if the complaint / dispute is not resolved within a period of one month) will be displayed at all the branches / places where the Company conducts its business.
+The contact details of the Grievance Redressal Officer (“GRO”) and the contact details of the Regional Office of Department of Non-Banking Supervision of RBI, under whose jurisdiction the registered office of Company falls, which can be approached, if the complaint / dispute is not resolved within a period of one month will be displayed at all the branches / places where the Company conducts its business.

-Detailed process of grievance redressal and escalation matrix forms part of Grievance Redressal Mechanism which is placed on the website of the Company and shall also be available at the branches and will also be displayed at notice Board.
+Detailed process of grievance redressal and escalation matrix forms part of Grievance Redressal Mechanism of the Company which is placed on the website and shall also be available at the branches.

-• The information published in the website or otherwise published will be updated, whenever there is a change in the rates of interest.
+• The information published on the website or otherwise published will be updated, whenever there is a change in the rates of interest.

-• The rate of interest would be annualized rates so that the borrower is aware of the exact rates that would be charged to the account.4
+• The rate of interest would be annualized rates so that the borrower is aware of the exact rates that would be charged to the account.

-The Code shall be reviewed on an annual basis or as mandated by the regulatory requirement.
+The Fair Practice Code shall be reviewed on an annual basis or as mandated by the regulatory requirement.

 ……XXX……